From Intent to Implementation

 Prerequisites

-- You already know the topic of your thesis and started with some initial research.
+- Know your thesis topic and have started some initial research

-- You're fluent in English (all materials are in English, however, the sessions themselves can also be held in German if all participants agree).
+- Be fluent in English (all materials are in English; the sessions may be held in German if all participants agree)

-This course is based on my book Clarity-Driven Development of Scientific Software and consists of two parts, a two-day workshop and individual coaching sessions.
+The two-day course is based on my book Clarity-Driven Development of Scientific Software and combines structured input, self-guided work, and collaborative discussion.

-The course takes place remotely via Google Meet, Zoom, or similar.
-Please join the calls with your camera turned on so the sessions feel a bit more personal.
+The workshop takes place remotely via Zoom, Google Meet, or similar.
+Please join the calls with your camera turned on so the sessions feel more personal.

 Day 1